 Please keep in mind your goals should motivate you in a way that propels you into action.
 They must be specific, measurable, time bound and attainable.
 Last year, my most important personal goal was to reach the platinum level in the individual membership award.

 To be successful in achieving your goals you must write them down.
 Personally this adds validity to the process and helps me to clearly define the why!
 Yes, I’m sure you have heard this from your professors, parents and peers.
 When I did this it became real and tangible.
 After several failed attempts to clearly define my goal.
 I reached out to a co-worker who I know goal setting is his strong point.

-He looked at my goal “I would like to reach the platinum level this year” surprisingly he said “Mark that’s a great goal” however, it does not inspire me to action.
-He suggested, that I rewrite it to something like “I will achieve platinum level status by March 1, 2016.”
+He looked at my goal “I would like to reach the Executive level this year” surprisingly he said “Mark that’s a great goal” however, it does not inspire me to action.
+He suggested, that I rewrite it to something like “I will achieve Executive level status by March 1, 2016.”
 Naturally, I kept it the way he stated it, because it was measurable, time bound and attainable.

 Next step was to make my action plan and after reading the requirements.
 I separated each task into short or long time to accomplish categories.
 I did this to help me execute amidst life’s distractions.
 Family, school, work and PBL are the order in which I prioritize my daily decisions.
 Often accomplishing my personal goals are put on the back burner by all the energy I use on family, school and work.

 The real key to me completing this goal, was that I did something every day to make my goal a reality.
 Sometimes, they were small steps, such as: organizing my calendar of priorities, doing specific task on my lunch break or lumping requirements that were similar together.
 Most importantly, I did monthly accountability progress checks.